(*Number 12 Might Surprise You)

 10. Epsom Salt Baths

 Epsom salt baths are a perfect way to relax.
 Add 2-3 mugs per bath (you can buy economically and in bulk online).
 The magnesium in the salts is absorbed through the skin and is one of our most important destressing minerals.
 For an added relaxing effect, add a couple of drops of a lavender essential oil.

 11. Blue-light Blockers

 If like most people, you read from screens in the evening, then you will want to invest in a pair of blue-light blocking glasses.
 Blue light effectively blocks melatonin, our sleep hormone, from being secreted by the pineal gland.
 Melatonin is a hormone of darkness and blue light is a mid-day light spectrum.
 The benefits of these glasses, worn anywhere from mid-day, when using the screen, can be huge.

 Activated charcoal, taken before bed can really help sleep (CAUTION – must be taken two hours away from medication.
 Consult your doctor first if you take prescription drugs.
 Read here for a full explanation of the benefits of activated charcoal and for cautions).
 It sounds odd but it’s because activated charcoal adsorbs toxins from the bowel, these same toxins which can interfere with metabolism, glycogen storage, cellular energy and also cause systemic inflammation.
 Bragg’s is a brand we would recommend.
 There is no evidence to suggest that activated charcoal shouldn’t be taken daily but we personally recommend taking for a week or two and then having a break of a couple of weeks and starting again, if you are finding it useful.

 Sophie & Sarah

 Did you find this useful?
-Sign up for our newsletter at the bottom of the page and join us on Facebook for more helpful advice and tips on how to sleep well.
+Join us on Facebook for more helpful advice and tips on how to sleep well.